SES591/Alicia_airports/README.md

-I'm thinking I'm starting to figure out how this works :D
+I think I'm starting to figure out how this works :D